brandrik/FindLaneLines/README.md

 # FindLaneLines
-Find lane lines using OpenCV and python
+Find lane lines using OpenCV and python.
+For more information look at the 'writeup.md' file.